 The way is the goal.

 You might have heard this before.
-And it is true, we cant make our well-being dependent on a future outcome.
+And it is true, we can’t make our well-being depended on a future outcome.
 In the end, the data science career path consists of hundreds of little steps and each step to be taken is worth it a smile and a moment of gratitude for having just having progressed a bit further.

 Some final words.
 Define your own journey and enjoy it.
 Get more insights and tips in the entire session below!